 What is golf management software?

-It might be best if we start with the basics (skip to the next section if you already know this).
+It might be best if we start with the basics.

-Generally speaking, golf management software is comprised of the following components, also known as modules:
+Generally speaking, golf management software is comprised of the following components:

 - Tee sheet: Scheduling software that helps you manage tee times